vbrandl/HSP-Churn-Report/report.md

 Other minor problems included misunderstanding of the used programming language, e.g. Python default parameters are evaluated once and not on each function call:
 Given a function `def foo(when = datetime.now())`, the default value for `when` is calculated once when first calling the function and each subsequent call invocation `foo` will get the earlier value of `when`.

 Also assuming that a List of tuples with start and end times for sessions was already sorted lead to a minor hiccup.
-This lead to wrong parameters being given for calculation and resulted in sessions with a negativ duration and many small sessions since consecutive time buckets would not be merged into the same session.
+This lead to wrong parameters being given for calculation and resulted in sessions with a negative duration and many small sessions since consecutive time buckets would not be merged into the same session.

 First iterations of the tables and session representation overloaded the semantic of the session `end_time`.
 If it was not set (e.g. `NULL` in SQL or `None` in Python), the session was considered open, else it was considered closed.